dfarone02/RecursiveTreasureHunt-C-/README.md

    Class named TreasureMap

-   The interface (header file) is provided and you CAN NOT modify it.
+   The interface (header file) is provided

-    i.
-You should implement the provided interface file in a class .cpp implementation file
+    i. implement the provided interface file in a class .cpp implementation file

     ii.
 All data members of the type and size specified in the header file

     iii.
-All member functions in the interface file is implemented as declared – However you have flexibility in how you choose to implement the body of functions, including choice of local variables.
+All member functions in the interface file is implemented as declared

    The constructor will open and read the input file and construct the map.
 The input file is named treasuremap.txt.The file contains a rectangular map no larger than 8 cells by 8 cells  The first line in the file is the exploration order: a string containing the characters N,S,E,W in any order.
 The next